-"Intermezzo" is what I call "my band" (really just me, some friends who can sing -- because God knows I can't, and some MIDI equipment).
+"Intermezzo" is what I call "my band" (really just me, some friends who can sing -- because I sure can't -- and some MIDI equipment).
 It is my vehicle for demonstrating my material.

 At one point or another, the following people have been involved with Intermezzo: